Student Code of Conduct

 - Any violation of the University Computer Use Policy.

-- Violations of any University policies described in the Student Handbook, Bulletin, and Rules and Regulations for maintenance of Public Order (see appendix).
+- Failure to abide by Federal, State and/ or local laws.
+Violations of any University policies described in the Student Handbook and Rules and Regulations for maintenance of Public Order.

 - Any act that obstructs or disrupts teaching, research, administration, or interferes with the educational process and/or the daily operation within the University.